What is a Document Management System?

 General repository – General repositories are often free or low-cost solutions, such as a shared folder on a network server.
 The drawback is a lack of consistent file naming and document placement, which makes it difficult to locate and retrieve documents.
 With general repositories, IT departments need to proactively establish strict naming conventions along with clear guidelines for proper use.

 General purpose document management system – This type of solution is optimized for document storage and sharing, but it lacks features that are specific to any industry or market.
-To make a general purpose system work, a company would need to spend considerable time up front and map out numerous customizations.
-In the banking industry, for example, this may include adjusting the data structure (i.e., connecting customer records to loans and accounts).
+To make a general-purpose system work, a company would need to spend considerable time up front and map out numerous customizations.
+In the banking industry, for example, this may include adjusting the data structure (i.e., connecting customer and member records to loans and accounts).
 Complying with industry-specific document retention requirements may be a challenge, too.

 Advantages of Document Management Systems